UXARRAY/uxarray/docs/user_api/index.rst

 ########

 This page shows already-implemented Uxarray user API functions.
-You can also check the draft `Uxarray API
+You can also check the draft `UXarray API
 <https://github.com/UXARRAY/uxarray/blob/main/docs/user_api/uxarray_api.md>`_
 documentation to see the tentative whole API and let us know if you have any feedback!